The Two Sides of Embracing Enterprise Complexity

 Hardly any of the point of this blog matters if everything changed very slowly.
 We could set up our systems once and keep up with the pace of change.
 It will then be like plumbing.
 It takes a lot of skill to maintain plumbing, but it pretty much stays the same.
-But competition at many levels drives constant and considerable change.
+But competition at many levels drives constant and considerable change across a wide enterprise landscape.
 We can resist it with patches until it explodes.
-Or we adopt processes built to embrace change.
+Instead, we need to adopt processes built to embrace change.

 Enterprises are complex systems.
 They are made up of departments, teams, professional “cultures” with their own jargon and customs, and employees all with minds of their own.
 All of these moving parts interact in a web of rules that are sometimes ambiguous, sometimes questionable, sometimes forgotten, sometimes misunderstood by others, often contradicting other rules, and most importantly, always changing.

 The complexity of our enterprises contrasted with mechanical but very complicated software solutions represents quite a paradox.
 We attempting to tame a complex problem with solutions for complicated problems.
 As the ecosystem in which our enterprises operate relentlessly evolves, we herd it back into the conformity of our change-resistant software.
 Instead, how can we make our software more amenable to change?

 This was recognized and addressed about a couple decades ago by Eric Evans in his seminal book on Domain Driven Design (DDD).
 It’s subtitled, “Tackling Complexity in the Heart of Software”.
 DDD is a comprehensive methodology for approaching the design of software, fully cognizant of the daunting reality of ever-evolving processes.